PrivacyTools.io

 What makes a browser private

-A private browser blocks trackers and ads, resists fingerprinting (the quiet technique that identifies you without cookies), ships sane defaults so you are not hunting through menus, and is not built by a company that profits from watching you.
-Engine diversity matters too: a web where every browser is the same Chromium core is easier to track and to control.
+A private browser does four things the default does not.
+It blocks trackers and ads before they load, so pages stop following you around.
+It resists fingerprinting, the quiet technique that identifies you from the unique mix of your screen size and installed fonts without any cookie.
+It ships sane defaults, so the protection is on the moment you open it rather than buried in menus.
+And it is not built by a company that profits from your data.
+Engine diversity matters too: a web where every browser shares the same Chromium core is easier to track and to control, which is why a real alternative engine is worth something on its own.

 From everyday to anonymous

-Most people want a hardened everyday browser that blocks tracking by default and stays out of the way.
-When you need anonymity rather than just privacy, the Tor Browser routes you through multiple relays so sites cannot trace your address, at the cost of speed.
+Most people want a hardened everyday browser that blocks tracking by default and stays out of the way, something like LibreWolf or Brave.
+When you need anonymity rather than just privacy, the Tor Browser routes you through multiple relays so sites cannot trace your real address, at the cost of speed.
 Use the right one for the moment instead of forcing a single browser to do both jobs.
+A daily driver covers the routine browsing that fills a day, and Tor handles the sessions where being unidentifiable actually matters.

 Frequently asked